jremillard/osm-changeset-classification/README.md

 train.py trains the classifier.
 The classifier is heavily based on the [Keras newsgroup text classification sample application](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html)  .
 Instead of using the news group data, it instead uses the OSM changeset tags pulled from the data\cache directory.
 This is a pretty crude start, but the SPAM activity in OpenStreetMap is currently (2018) unsophisticated, so it should work well enough on the existing database for awhile.

-In the osmclassify\ directory is a ChangeSet class for downloading, loading, saving the cached changset files in data\cached.
+In the osmclassify\ directory is a ChangeSet class for downloading, loading, saving the cached changeset files in data\cached.
 The files in data\cache are a custom format streamlined for this task that are not standard OSM files.

 ## Known Dependencies